Mayamariaruth/tic_tac_toe/README.md

 4. **Issue**
     * Board doesn't reset when deciding to play again, previous game plays continues on to the next round.
 * **Fix**
-    * Define the global variable 'board' with its initial value in the play_again function.
+    * Declare the global variable 'board' with its initial value in the play_again function.

 ### Unfixed Bugs